Stop the Summer Slide with INFOhio

 Send home resources for parents and students

-Ohio’s PreK-12 students can access INFOhio's learning resources all year long, including during the summer months.
-Make sure students know how to find their INFOhio username and password so they can use INFOhio resources at home, at daycare, at the public library, or on a mobile device at the beach.
-Looking up the username and password is easy!
-Visit https://www.infohio.org/goto/getpassword.
+Ohio's PreK-12 children can access INFOhio's learning resources all year long, including during the summer months.
+When you and your students are at school, you probably don't need to log into the INFOhio website.
+If a child is at home, at daycare, at the public library, or on a mobile device at the beach, she might need to know the INFOhio username and password.
+Send your school's INFOhio username and password home for use over the summer.
+Don't know your school's INFOhio username and password?
+Looking that up is easy!
+Visit https://www.infohio.org/students/er/find-my-password.
 Fill out the form and look for the username and password on the result screen.
-Consider printing it on INFOhio flyers for parents or on bookmarks for students.
-Include this info in your letter to parents.
+Encourage parents to do the same.
+Consider printing the username and password, along with directions on how to find it, on INFOhio bookmarks that you can send home with students.

 INFOhio provides free, downloadable "Beach Bags" full of learning activities for children.
 Beach Bags make it easy for students to access eBooks, printable little books, and fun learning activities from INFOhio.
 They also include lists of related books for children to check out from their public library.
 Print the Beach Bags and Camp INFOhio and send them home with students.
 Send a note to caregivers to let them know where they can access the Beach Bags and Camp INFOhio on the INFOhio website.